hsh2001/apple-dark-mode/README.en.md

 - light: Using light mode.
 - dark: Using Dark Mode.

-Therefore, you can write CSS codes that work only for users who are using Dark Mode with the code below:
+Therefore, you can write CSS codes, which work only for users using Dark Mode, with the code below:
 ```css
 @media (prefers-color-scheme: dark) {
   body {